HayatAhmad05/spotify-car-thing-V1/README.md

 # Spotify Desktop Assisstant - V1

-An ESP32 project allowing you to display your current Spotify song information onto a TFT display, usinf the Spotify API.
+An ESP32 project allowing you to display your current Spotify song information onto a TFT display, using the Spotify API.

 - Song information displayed :